cgwire/kitsu/docs/first_production/README.md

 You can also use the **CSV Import** to update your frame range quickly.
  [Update Shots information with CSV Import](../batch-action/README.md#update-shots-information-with-csv-import)

-You can have access to the shot values history too.
+You can have access to the shot values history, too.

 ![Shot framerange detail](../img/getting-started/shot_framerange_detail.png)